Perry Middle School Administration

 Dr. Heath Burch

 Dr. Heath Burch is a graduate of Dodge County High School.
-He earned a Bachelor of Science in Education from Georgia Southern University, a Masters in Education from Georgia College and State University, and an Educational Specialist from Georgia Southwestern University.
+He earned a Bachelor of Science in Education from Georgia Southern University, a Masters in Education from Georgia College and State University, an Educational Specialist from Georgia Southwestern University and a Doctor of Education in Educational Leadership from Liberty University in 2020.

 Dr. Burch began his educational career at Houston County High School where he taught special education and physical education.
 In 2012 Dr. Burch moved to Warner Robins High School to become an assistant principal.
 After five years at WRHS, Dr. Burch was chosen to become principal at Perry Middle School.